openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

-In the general case where the function :math:`\vect{h}` is non linear with respect to the parameter :math:`\vect{\theta}`, then the nonlinear least squares method involve the solution of an least squares optimization algorithm.
+In the general case where the function :math:`\vect{h}` is non linear with respect to the parameter :math:`\vect{\theta}`, then the nonlinear least squares method involves the solution of a least squares optimization algorithm.
-Instead of directly minimizing the squared euclidian norm, most implementation rely on the residual vector, which lead to an improved accuracy.
+Instead of directly minimizing the squared euclidian norm, most implementations rely on the residual vector, which lead to an improved accuracy.

 The difficulty in the nonlinear least squares is that, compared to the